MDegg/bike-meet/README.md

 # Deployment

 To deploy this project I used Github and gitpod.
 I first created a repository using the Github terminal.
 I then cloned the repoository to a folder of which I wanted to store the project.
 I then added the index.html file.
 After completing the code I created a CSS file to enable me to style the project.
 I then added, comitted and pushed all changes to the staging area.
+I then deployed to Github by going to settings, pages, select root and saved the file.
+The project was then branched to github for viewing.

 ## Acknowledgements